LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    parametric object proxy
-      A compound term (usually represented as a plain Prolog fact) with the same functor and with the same number of arguments as the identifier of a parametric object.
+      A compound term (usually represented as a plain Prolog fact) with the same name and number of arguments as the identifier of a parametric object.

    parameter
       An argument of a parametric object or a parametric category identifier.